aredridel/i18n-talk/talk.md

 ## You will lose track of it unless

-# Updates flow one way
+# updates flow one way

 ^ Marketing wants to tweak some copy, but just in one language, or just for one area.
 Now we have to get that information into our source translation.